tillg/filmz/readme.md

 Features in no specific order:

-* Build the corresponding website using Jekyll and the [Minimal Mistakes Theme](https://github.com/mmistakes/minimal-mistakes).
-* Cache the movie pictures in order to speed up the app.
+* Add MY RATING next to the OMDB Rating
 * Share a movie with a friend.
+* View what I have in my cache.

 Technical playgrounds & toys on my list:

 * Use Windsurf in order to compare it to cursor ai
 * use Google AI Studio to work on the website

+## Done

+* 2025-02-16 Replace my image cache with [Kingfisher](https://github.com/onevcat/Kingfisher).
+* 2025-02 Cache the movie pictures in order to speed up the app.

 ## Movie Databases